brightzheng100/kubernetes-the-hard-way-on-docker/docs/08-clean-up.md

-# Cleaning UP
+# Cleaning Up

-To clearn up the env:
+To clean up the env:

 ```sh
 # delete the containers